Skip to main content

 • The market is moving fast.
 40% of enterprise apps will have AI agents by end of 2026.
 The question isn’t whether to adopt, but when.

-We built Compass because we kept seeing the same problem across every enterprise client: talented marketing teams spending most of their time on coordination and production instead of strategy.
+We built Compass because we kept seeing the same problem across every enterprise client: talented people spending their days on logistics instead of the creative, strategic work that actually moves a business forward.
 If that sounds familiar, have a look .

 Chris Wright is the founder of Fifty Five and Five , a B2B growth marketing agency that builds AI tools for sales and marketing teams.
 He’s been doing this for 11 years, has tracked 3,200+ client opportunities, and still can’t believe anyone lets him give advice.